🏆 Honourable Mention in The Mysfic Awards (December 2020 - January 2021)

 13th of May 2005

-“It wasn’t your right.
+“You didn’t have the right to.
 Please bring her back.
 Please, honey,” the woman whined.

 “Damn car!” he bustled.
 He turned the key on, yet the automobile refused to start.
-The lights continued flicking, making him nervous.
-The man got out of the car, taking the time to search in his phone list for a particular number.
+The lights continued flickering, making him nervous.
+The man got out of the car, taking his time to search for a particular number in his phone list.

 Forgive me, Lord, for I have sinned.